WakiMak/trentent.github.io-forked/_posts/2017-05-01-citrix-storefront-pass-uri-parameters-to-an-application.md

 <img class="aligncenter size-full wp-image-2189" src="http://theorypc.ca/wp-content/uploads/2017/05/Exclude_App.png" alt="" width="595" height="498" srcset="http://theorypc.ca/wp-content/uploads/2017/05/Exclude_App.png 595w, http://theorypc.ca/wp-content/uploads/2017/05/Exclude_App-300x251.png 300w" sizes="(max-width: 595px) 100vw, 595px" />

-Yes! Â Perfectly! Â Can we append a message to the application? Â Looking at Citrix&#8217;s extensions this one looks promising:
+Yes! Â Perfectly! Â Can we append a message to the application? Â Looking at Citrix's extensions this one looks promising:

 <pre class="lang:default decode:true ">onAppHTMLGeneration(element)
 Called when HTML is generated for one or more app tile, passing the parent container.
 Intended for deep customization.
 (Warning this sort of change is likely to be version specific)</pre>